-The Scan Tool lets you make several adjustments and settings to configure the Scan Tool to your particular needs.
+The Scan Tool lets you make several adjustments and settings to configure the Tool to your particular needs.
 It also contains an OBD2 DTC Library that allows you to search for DTC definitions.
-The following functions, adjustments and settings can be performed when the Scan Tool is in "MENU Mode":
+The following functions, adjustments and settings can be performed when the Tool is in "MENU Mode":

-- Adjust Brightness: Adjusts the brightness of the display screen. - Audible Tone: Turns the Scan Tool's audible tone "on" and "off."
-When turned "on," a tone sounds each time a button is pressed. - Display Backlight: Turns the display backlight on and off. - DTC Library Library of OBD2 DTC definitions.

-- Firmware Version: Displays the Scan Tool's firmware version. - Select Language: Sets the display language for the Scan Tool to English, French or Spanish. - Unit of Measurement: Sets the Unit of Measurement for the Scan Tool's display to USA or metric.
+- Adjust Brightness: Adjusts the brightness of the display screen. - Audible Tone: Turns the Tool's audible tone "on" and "off."
+When turned "on." a tone sounds each time a button is pressed. - Display Backlight: Turns the display backlight on and off. - Select Language: Sets the display language for the Tool to English, French or Spanish. - Unit of Measurement: Sets the Unit of Measurement for the Tool's display to USA or metric.

-Adjustments and settings can be made only when the Scan Tool is NOT connected to a vehicle.
+Adjustments and settings can be made only when the Tool is NOT connected to a vehicle.